Rehab-and-Flips in an IRA

-Rehab-and-flips purchased at the right price, renovated with a reasonable amount of funds, and quickly sold for a profit can generate sizeable, tax-sheltered income in your IRA.
+Rehab-and-flips purchased at the right price, renovated with a reasonable amount of funds, and quickly sold for a profit can generate sizable, tax-sheltered income in your IRA.
 Many people are familiar with what is involved to renovate property, and they put their skills to work by investing in rehab-and-flips in a self-directed IRA.

 Tips for Investing with your IRA